- General Information on Breastfeeding a Newborn

 by THERALOGIX.
 Use PRC code “KELLY” for a special discount!

 Breastfeeding the High-Risk Newborn from Lucile Packard Children’s Hospital

 Kangaroo Mother Care is the website of Dr Nils Bergman.
 “The purpose of this site is to promote the spread and implementation of kangaroo mother care as the standard method of care for all newborn babies, both premature and full term.”

-Breastfeeding the Hospitalized Baby by Cyndi Egbert (not specific to to preemies)
+Breastfeeding Your Hospitalized Baby from The Hospital for Sick Children (not specific to to preemies)

 When Baby Is Hospitalized by Tricia Jalbert (not specific to to preemies)

 Guidelines for health care providers (also great for parents)